s-buhar0v/road-to-sre/linux/topics/disk-and-fs-management.md

 **Books:**
-1. UNIX ® AND LINUX ® SYSTEM ADMINISTRATION HANDBOOK FOURTH EDITION - Chapter 8
+1. UNIX and Linux System Administration Handbook - Chapter 8
 2. How Linux Works: What Every Superuser Should Know - Chapter 4

 **Tutorials:**